Monitor List¶

 Import¶

-Supports importing monitor configuration JSON files exported from the system.
-Imported monitors are automatically grouped.
-If "Delete and import monitors with the same name" is checked, the system will first delete existing monitors with the same name before importing.
+The imported JSON file must originate from a monitor configuration file exported by the system.
+Supports automatic categorization into original groups after import.
+If "Delete and import monitors with the same name" is checked, the system will first delete existing monitors with the same name and then perform the import operation.

 Export All¶